wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests        February 2015

-   common occurrence in current content delivery network (CDN) setups and not a cause of concern.
+   Failure to support this option or its improper handling will, at worst, cause suboptimal identification of client location, which is a common occurrence in current content delivery network (CDN) setups and not a cause of concern.